The double_list_links_base

 Construct an uninitialised list node.

-For regular lists, the constructor of the derived class will handle the initialisations.
+, representing an uninitialised state.
+For regular (dynamically initialised) lists, the derived class constructor will handle the initialisation of the pointers.

 - Member